 Mary Hilliard Bickler-Max Hermann Bickler Memorial Scholarship

-For a student at the undergraduate level who is pursuing a career in deaf education.
+For a student at the graduate level who is pursuing a career in deaf education.

 William Reagan Birdwell Jr. Memorial Scholarship